kevinhermawan/enhanced-array/README.md

 # Enhanced Array

-A collection of common utilities for the JavaScript array.
+A collection of essential utilities that do not exist in the original JavaScript array

-> This library copies common utilities from other languages.
+> **NOTE:** This library copies utilities of an array that already exists in other languages.
 For advanced utilities, please use a library like Lodash instead.

 ## Installation